mtdxc/libp2p.specs/pubsub/gossipsub/gossipsub-v1.0.md

 ## Motivations and Prior Work

-The libp2p [pubsub interface specification][pubsub-interface-spec] defines the RPC messages exchanged by peers, but deliberately does not define routing semantics, connection management, or other specifics of how peers interact.
+The libp2p [pubsub interface specification][pubsub-interface-spec] defines the RPC messages exchanged by peers, but deliberately故意 does not define routing semantics, connection management, or other specifics of how peers interact.
 This is left to specific pubsub protocols, allowing a great deal of flexibility in protocol design to support different use cases.